bmcdonald3/smd/SMD-DESIGN.md

 #### State Transition Rules

 To avoid undesirable behavior (bad ordering, invalid states), only certain state transitions are allowed based upon events or REST operations.
+> [!NOTE]

-Note that the inventory discovery process has the ability to perform any state change, e.g. when a new component is added or is powered on after appearing to disappear from the system.
+> Note that the inventory discovery process has the ability to perform any state change, e.g. when a new component is added or is powered on after appearing to disappear from the system.

 Desired new state    -     Required current state
 ```text